briatte/neta/models/README.md

 The model takes a few days to converge on all series, and does so unequally well on each legislature (see e.g. legislature 10 of the National Assembly).

-## ERGM
+## `ergm`

-The `ergm` folder contains the results of exponential random graph models that look for fixed differential homophily effects in the cosponsorship networks of each legislature.
+Exponential random graph models that look at fixed differential homophily effects in the cosponsorship networks of each legislature.
 Estimates are provided only for major parliamentary groups where the sample size is sufficient to correctly estimate standard errors and avoid further model degeneracy due to infinite coefficients.

 The `ergm` ([Morris, Handock and Hunter 2008](http://www.jstatsoft.org/v24/i04)) specification is